 - Note: all graphics and visualizations should align with our print guidelines, as detailed in this document [PDF]:

-If your article is selected for publication, you can choose how you would like to be compensated: either payment of $50 USD, or one free copy of the print magazine.
+If your article is selected for publication in print, you can choose how you would like to be compensated: either payment of $50 USD, or one free copy of the print magazine.

-Issue 3 will be on the theme of guidelines.
+- Each print issue announces the editorial theme and submission deadline for the upcoming issue.
 It is okay for articles not to have an explicit focus on the theme, but we will prioritize selecting pieces that fit with the theme in some way.

 - Submission does not guarantee inclusion in the print magazine, though we will try to publish all submitted articles that meet our editorial standards either in print or online.

 - Earlier submissions leave more time for editorial support.
-If you want input from our editors on the structure of your article or suspect that you will need help cleaning up your writing, aim to submit sooner.
+If you want input from our editors on the structure of your article or suspect that you will need help cleaning up your writing, aim to submit well before the deadline.

 - The editorial team may need to edit aspects of your article (including changing the title, cutting text, or cutting or cropping images) to fit the layout and structure of the magazine.
 The team will do our best to make these changes collaboratively with you, but it is not feasible for us to offer authors the opportunity to review their fully-designed, print-ready pieces.